 - The condemning authority has made an offer, under Section 523.253, that was no lower than the amount reflected in an appraisal performed by a state-licensed or state-certified appraiser, provided an appraisal is given to the owner.
 In other cases, the offer is no lower than the amount provided in the basis for its determination of value of the property, in which an explanation with supporting financial data is used (Copy of appraisal signed or co-signed by a state-licensed or state-certified appraiser or waiver valuation).

-- The owner has been given an opportunity to obtain his/her own appraisal from a state licensed or state certified appraiser of his/her choice (Written Notice of Intended Acquisition).
+- The owners have been given an opportunity to obtain their own appraisal from a state licensed or state certified appraiser of their choice (Written Notice of Intended Acquisition).

-- Where applicable, the condemning authority has considered an alternative location proposed by the owner (certified letter sent prior to the public hearing and letter responding to alternative location proposals).
+- Where applicable, the condemning authority has considered an alternative location proposed by the owners (certified letter sent prior to the public hearing and letter responding to alternative location proposals).